Learning how to start a fire in a fire pit isn’t as hard as you might think.

 A fire needs three things to exist – heat, fuel, and oxygen.
 Your fire starter, mentioned above, is your heat source.
 You don’t have to supply oxygen, because it’s in the air all around you.
 But the third ingredient – fuel – is something you have to provide.
 And you should start with dry tinder.

-What’s tinder?
-Tinder is any material that will catch fire as soon as it comes in contact with a flame.
 You can use newspaper or scrap paper (shredded documents from your paper shredder work great), dry pine needles or leaves, wood shavings, pine cones, or thin pieces of tree bark.
-You can even use cotton balls soaked in Vaseline, empty paper towel or toilet paper rolls, used paper towels, or dryer lint.

 3. Add Lots of Kindling